-• If the COPS Office determines that TRGP-Hire funds are being used to pay the salary and fringe benefits of an officer who has not undergone a background investigation in compliance with this special condition, the COPS Office may temporarily suspend grant funds in accordance with 2 C.F.R. §200.338 until the agency can demonstrate the background investigation has been completed.
+If the COPS Office determines that funds are being used to pay the salary and fringe benefits of an officer who has not undergone a background investigation, the COPS Office may temporarily suspend grant funds in accordance with 2 C.F.R. §200.338 until the agency can demonstrate the background investigation has been completed.